madsmtm/objc2/README.md

   As such, we'll try to be as safe and idiomatic as possible; using references instead of pointers to represent objects and their mutability, `Option` instead of `null`, and so on.
-These abstractions should try be zero cost, but this is of course a balancing act against being ergonomic.
+These abstractions should be zero cost, but this is of course a balancing act against being ergonomic.

   Some APIs will still have to remain `unsafe` though, so these should contain thorough `# Safety` sections, to let users know _exactly_ which safety